UBC-CIC/call-center-historical-audio-processing/transcript-indexer/README.md

 ## State Machine Diagram
 ![alt text](../images/state-machine.png)
-This workflow is designed to integrate with the frontend behaviour.
-Invocations of the state machine workflow are tied to changes in the Amplify API, which contains metadata for the audio file that was uploaded to Amplify storage.
+This workflow is designed to integrate with the frontend architecture; invocations of the state machine workflow are tied to changes in the Amplify API, specifically the , which contains metadata for the audio file that was uploaded to Amplify storage.
 The lambda that has the DynamoDB table created in the frontend assigned to it as a trigger will start the invocation of the state machine.
 In the 'Start Transcribe' stage, a transcription job for the uploaded audio file will be started with PII redaction enabled and its status will be checked and waited until it finishes.
-The resulting transcript available via URI instead of being written to an S3 bucket, will attempt to be chunked up according to speaker, and will undergo entity and key phrase extraction in the following step.
+The resulting transcript is available via URI instead of being written to an S3 bucket.
+In the 'Process Transcription' stage, the transcript will try to be chunked up according to speaker, and will undergo entity and key phrase extraction.
 Finally, the transcript, phrases and other metadata will be indexed into the ES cluster.

 ## Further Recommendations